A Quick Guide to Your Baby’s Speech and Language Development - Birth to 6 Months

 Observe Your Child:

-- First your baby will explore books the same way he explores toys (by chewing, throwing, banging, shaking, feeling, squeezing, opening and closing them).
+- First your baby will explore books the same way they explore toys (by chewing, throwing, banging, shaking, feeling, squeezing, opening and closing them).

 - Later, your baby will start to focus on the pages by taking an interest in pictures and by turning the pages.